 The “Unlimited” version of Machamp was included in the 2-Player CD-ROM Starter Set, which was the starter set for Base Set 2.
 Machamp was once again not printed in boosters in Base Set 2, and so original Base Set versions of Machamp were included in the starter alongside Base Set 2 cards.

 Machamp was basically printed to meet the demand for the 2-Player CD-ROM Starter Set.
 As such, these cards are incredibly common and easy to obtain.
-Purchasing one at retail value from a store might cost anywhere from $0.50 to upwards of $4.00 depending on the condition of the card.
+Purchasing one at retail value from a store might cost around $15.00, depending on the condition of the card.
 As most copies were opened and played with (typically without card sleeves), a copy still in the cellophane wrapper may command a slightly higher price.